azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ## Frequently Asked Questions

 #### I am getting exception "DevOps Kit was configured to run with '***' policy for this subscription.
 However, the current command is using 'org-neutral' (generic) policy.
-Please contact your organization policy owner (***@microsoft.com) for correcting the policy setup."
+Please contact your organization policy owner (***@microsoft.com) for correcting the policy setup."?

 When your subscription is running under Org policy, AzSK marks subscription for that Org.
 If user is running scan commands on that subscription using Org-neutral policy, it will block those commands as that scan/updates can give invalid results against Org policy.
 You may face this issue in different environments.
 Below steps will help you to fix issue